tariaiuk/website/content/dojo/_index.md

 ---
-title: list of dojo pages
+title: Find a dojo
 date: 2019-12-02T19:49:47Z
 draft: false

 mytext: There are dojo throughout the UK.
 Select for more information
 ---

-params:
+this is the content of dojo/-index